-He's working on a book about the interactions between trade, tech, and labor in the city of Oakland.
+He's working on a book about Oakland and racial capitalism in urban America.

 He's been a visiting scholar a UC Berkeley's Center for the Study of Technology, Science, and Medicine and an affiliate with Harvard's Berkman Klein Center for Internet & Society.

 Madrigal authored the book Powering the Dream: The History and Promise of Green Technology.